Hound Dog (band)

 Hound Dog is a Japanese rock band formed in 1976 that is centered around Kohei Otomo.
-Examples of popular songs include "ff (Fortissimo)" (1985) (「ff（フォルティシモ）」, "ff (Forutishimo)"), "Only Love" (1988) and "BRIDGE~When Crossing the Bridge~" (1992) (「BRIDGE〜あの橋をわたるとき〜」, "BRIDGE~ano hashi wo wataru toki~").
+Examples of popular songs include "ff (Fortissimo)" (1985) (「ff（フォルティシモ）」, "ff (Forutishimo)"), "Only Love" (1988) and "BRIDGE~When Crossing the Bridge~" (1992) (「BRIDGE〜あの橋をわたるとき〜」, "BRIDGE~ano hashi o wataru toki~").
 During the second half of the 1980s, the band boasted a tremendous effort of touring Japan with a series of live performances.
 In the late 1990s, they became less active and in 2005 lead vocalist Otomo began to express interest in pursuing a solo career.
 This ultimately developed into a lawsuit throwing the band into a state of confusion.
 As of 2018, Otomo is the only official member left in the band.

-In the United States and Canada, Hound Dog are best known for their 1986 single "R★O★C★K★S", one of the opening themes to the Naruto anime.
+Internationally, Hound Dog are best known for their 1986 single "R★O★C★K★S", the first opening theme to the Naruto anime.